bedantsharma/VAE_on_anime_images/README.md

 i used 20000 images form this dataset to train my model although this data set contains some 60000+ images
 ## Model -
 ### inupt
-the model takes 64*64*3 jpg images as input in form of a numpy array
+the model takes 64x64x3 numpy array images as input.
 ### encoder -
 the model consists an encoder which is made up by various convolutional layers i also added maxpooling layer somewhere in between
 ### sampling Z -